-During 2017/18 there were 2 other, less significant, incidents regarding the National data centres that affected ABMU services, particularly in pathology.
+Throughout 2017/18 there were 2 other, less significant, incidents regarding the National data centres that affected ABMU services, particularly in pathology.
+During May, the Health Board has once again had to invoke Business Continuity processes due to loss of access to the pathology LIMS system.
+The unavailability of WLIMS has a knock on effect to all services awaiting patient tests to be processed, as results are delayed.
 ABMU continue to work with NWIS to ensure that robust business continuity arrangements are in place within NWIS and that technical plans are in place to mitigate against further incidents.
 These outages created a serious governance risk and patient safety risk for the organisation and the Health Board has written to the Chief Executive of Velindre, as the host for NWIS to seek assurance that robust business continuity arrangements are in place within NWIS and that they are doing everything they should to ensure there are no further incidents of this nature.